 The West Virginia Legislature finds that there is interest within the state for additional well-managed trails and facilities for off-highway recreational vehicle enthusiasts and other recreational users.
-By empowering two or more contiguous counties to form regional recreation authorities to work with private landowners, county officials, community leaders, state and federal government agencies, recreational user groups and recreational entrepreneurs, counties may use this act to establish new recreational trail systems and recreation management authorities tailored to the needs of their communities to increase tourism, outdoor recreation and economic development.
+By empowering multiple contiguous counties to form regional recreation authorities to work with private landowners, county officials, community leaders, state and federal government agencies, recreational user groups, and recreational entrepreneurs, counties may use this act to establish new recreational trail systems and recreation management authorities

+7 tailored to the needs of their communities to increase tourism, outdoor recreation, and economic 8 development.

 §20-14A-2.
 Definitions.

-- Unless the context clearly requires a different meaning, the terms used in this section have the following meanings: - 3 "Board" means the board of a regional recreation authority; - 4 "Charge" means, for purposes of limiting liability for recreational purposes set forth in this article, the amount of money asked in return for an invitation to enter or go upon the land, including a one-time fee for a particular event, amusement, occurrence, adventure, incident, experience or occasion as set by the authority.
-An authority may set charges in differing amounts for different categories of participants, including, but not limited to, in-state and out-of-state participants, as the authority sees fit.
-Regional recreation authorities may also set a charge for the joint use of two or more regional recreation areas; "Land" includes, but is not limited to, roads, water, watercourses, private ways and buildings, structures and machinery or equipment thereon when attached to the realty; "Off-highway recreational vehicle", or the plural, means a vehicle intended for off-highway use and includes all-terrain vehicles, utility-terrain vehicles and motorcycles as defined in §20-15-1 et seg. of this code.
-It may also include full-size automotive vehicles designed for off-highway use, such as a jeep, as determined by the authority; "Owner" means those vested with title to real estate and those with the ability to exercise control over real estate and includes, but is not limited to, tenant, lessee, licensee, holder of a dominant estate or other lawful occupant; "Participant" means any person using the land, trails and facilities of a regional recreation authority; "Participating county", "county", or the plural, means one of the two or more contiguous counties that have agreed to operate a regional recreation authority as a joint development entity and to participate in its governance and support; "Recreational purposes" or "recreation" includes, but is not limited to, any one or any combination of the following noncommercial recreational activities: Off-highway recreational vehicle driving and riding, hunting, fishing, swimming, boating, camping, picnicking, hiking, pleasure driving, motorcycle or motor vehicle driving and riding, bicycling, horseback riding, nature study, water skiing, winter sports and visiting, viewing or enjoying historical, archaeological, scenic or scientific sites or otherwise using land for purposes of recreation;
+1 Unless the context clearly requires a different meaning, the terms used in this section have 2 the following meanings: 3 "Board" means the board of a regional recreation authority; 4 "Charge" means, for purposes of limiting liability for recreational purposes set forth in this 5 article, the amount of money asked in return for an invitation to enter or go upon the land, including 6 a one-time fee for a particular event, amusement, occurrence, adventure, incident, experience, 7 or occasion as set by the authority.
+An authority may set charges in differing amounts for different 8 categories of participants, including, but not limited to, in-state and out-of-state participants, as 9 the authority sees fit.
+Regional recreation authorities may also set a charge for the joint use of 10 three or more regional recreation areas; 11 "Land" includes, but is not limited to, roads, water, watercourses, private ways, and 12 buildings, structures, and machinery or equipment thereon when attached to the realty; 13 "Off-highway recreational vehicle", or the plural, means a vehicle intended for off-highway 14 use and includes all-terrain vehicles, utility-terrain vehicles, and motorcycles as defined in §20- 15 15-1 et seq. of this code.
+It may also include full-size automotive vehicles designed for off- 16 highway use, such as a jeep, as determined by the authority; 17 "Owner" means those vested with title to real estate and those with the ability to exercise 18 control over real estate and includes, but is not limited to, tenant, lessee, licensee, holder of a 19 dominant estate, or other lawful occupant; 20 "Participant" means any person using the land, trails, and facilities of a regional recreation 21 authority; 22 "Participating county", "county", or the plural, means one of the three or more contiguous 23 counties that have agreed to operate a regional recreation authority as a joint development entity 24 and to participate in its governance and support;

+"Recreational purposes" or "recreation" includes, but is not limited to, any one or any combination of the following noncommercial recreational activities: Off-highway recreational vehicle driving, and riding, hunting, fishing, swimming, boating, camping, picnicking, hiking, pleasure driving, motorcycle or motor vehicle driving, and riding, bicycling, horseback riding, nature study, water skiing, winter sports, and visiting, viewing or enjoying historical, archaeological, scenic, or scientific sites or otherwise using land for purposes of recreation;